Melmar's Prominent Families

 -

-Sixteen of Nicholas Biddle's relatives were members of Mrs. Caroline Astor's legendary "Four Hundred" that represented the pinnacle of New York society as portrayed in the HBO series The Gilded Age
+Sixteen of Nicholas Biddle's relatives were members of "The" Mrs. Astor's legendary "Four Hundred" that represented the pinnacle of New York society as portrayed in the HBO series The Gilded Age

 -